-Duty suspensions are designed to help UK and Crown Dependency businesses remain competitive in the global marketplace.
-They do this by suspending import duties on certain goods, normally those used in domestic production.
+Duty suspensions help UK and Crown Dependency businesses remain competitive in the global marketplace.
+They do this by suspending import duties on certain goods, normally those used in domestic production too.
 The UK Trade Tariff has been a topic of contention so this should offer more clarity.

-Duty suspensions and ATQs are temporary and can be used by any UK business while in force.
-They are applied on a ‘Most Favoured Nation’ (‘MFN’) basis.
+Duty suspensions and ATQs are temporary and UK business may use them while in force.
+A ‘Most Favoured Nation’ (‘MFN’) basis will apply here.
 This means that goods subject to these suspensions or quotas can be imported into the UK from any country or territory at the specified reduced tariff rate.
-Find the current duty suspensions and quotas using the Trade Tariff Lookup Tool.
+Find the current duty suspensions and quotas by using the Trade Tariff Lookup Tool.

 The 2021 window to apply for a duty suspension will close on 31 July 2021.

 See for more information: UK Trade Tariff: duty suspensions and tariff quotas – GOV.UK (www.gov.uk)

 Delaying declarations for EU goods brought into Great Britain

 Businesses can also delay sending HMRC full information about goods by up to 175 days before the deadline of 31 December 2021.
 Secondly, you must make full customs declarations at the point of import for all goods.

 For goods brought into Great Britain (England, Wales and Scotland) from the EU, you (or someone who deals with customs for you as well) may be able to delay sending HMRC the full information about your goods by up to 175 days after import.

 However, you cannot delay declarations and must follow the normal rules for making an import declaration if either:

 - HMRC has told you to because you have a poor compliance record.